rpearce/robertwpearce.com/posts/2020-02-20-javascript-write-a-functional-programming-style-map-function.md

 ```

 We could manually delete each one, or we could find and replace with our text
-editor, or we could write a `for` loop to do this.
-But because we're super
+editor, or we could write a `for` loop to do this, but because we're super
 awesome functional programmers, we'll try to `map` over the `Object` and write a
 function that removes the prefixed & suffixed underscores (...then we copy and
 paste that?  work with me here!).